MechanicalRock/mechanicalrock.github.io/_posts/2022-06-24-fivetran-webhook-notifications.md

 ### Creating FiveTran Webhook

-Currently, webhooks can only be created using the Fivetran API, for moreinfomation on Fivetran webhooks, see the getting started [documentation](https://fivetran.com/docs/rest-api/getting-started)
+Currently, webhooks can only be created using the Fivetran API, for more infomation on Fivetran webhooks, see the getting started [documentation](https://fivetran.com/docs/rest-api/getting-started)

 In [Postman](https://app.getpostman.com/run-collection/ec3ad55bac7f5f22ef91), to apply webhook notifications across your account, set URL to: